 There is a larger selection of the other museums here at the Amsterdam site on their Museums page.

-Amsterdam loves music and musicians love to come to Amsterdam.
-It is a go-to place for bands to perform live and has all the necessary venues for all levels of fame and popularity. venues go from the very small and personal to the very large and stadium level.
-It depends on who is play, but the Paradiso with it’s 1500 capacity is one of the best places in the world to see a mega-band play as it always feels like you are close to the stage and can see the artists without having to watch on a huge LED screen from miles away.
+Amsterdam loves music, and musicians love to come to Amsterdam.
+It is a go-to place for bands to perform live and has all the necessary venues for all levels of fame and popularity. venues go from the very small and personal to the vast stadium level.
+It depends on who is playing, but the Paradiso, with its 1500 capacity, is one of the best places in the world to see a mega-band play as it always feels like you are close to the stage and can see the artists without having to watch on a huge LED screen from miles away.

-The Dutch might all speak really good English, but there is not a lot of English language theatre going on, which is fair enough, this is The Netherlands after all!
-There are all the same regular performances but you have to keep your ear to the ground in order to see some English-language plays.
-It is becoming more prevalent and much of them can be found on out Facebook page or our Facebook group.
+The Dutch might all speak excellent English, but there is not a lot of English language theatre going on, which is fair enough; this is The Netherlands, after all!
+There are all the same regular performances, but you must keep your ear to the ground to see some English-language plays.
+It is becoming more prevalent, and many of them can be found on our Facebook page or our Facebook group.

-Here are a selection of venues and groups that have regular English-language theatre in Amsterdam:
+Here is a selection of venues and groups that have regular English-language theatre in Amsterdam:

 Here is a selection :

-You’re having a laugh, aren’t you ?
-Well you will be if you go to these venues in Amsterdam.
-Stand up comedy and improv nights have really blossomed in Amsterdam and many of the biggest and best comedians come to Amsterdam and sell out quickly.
-Some are filling stadiums and some are filling the little cosy venues where the laughter bounces off the walls.
-Nowadays in Amsterdam you can go to a comedy night pretty much every night and in the summer there is a raft of internationals comedy too.
+You’re having a laugh, aren’t you?
+Well, you will be if you go to these venues in Amsterdam.
+Stand-up comedy and improv nights have really blossomed in Amsterdam, and many of the biggest and best comedians come to Amsterdam and sell out quickly.
+Some are filling stadiums, and some are filling the little cosy venues where the laughter bounces off the walls.
+Nowadays in Amsterdam, you can go to a comedy night pretty much every night, and in the summer, there is a raft of international comedy too.
 There is no shortage of laughter and fun in these clubs.
-For us, a live comedy show it the ultimate entertainment in Amsterdam.
+For us, a live comedy show is the ultimate entertainment in Amsterdam.

 Here are some of the best venues to see comedy in Amsterdam :